UK A-Z Part 1

 Probably the most famous front door in the world 10 Downing Street is the headquarters of Her Majesty's Government and the official residence and office of the Prime Minister.
 The townhouse, from which the modern building gets its name, was one of several built by Sir George Downing between 1682 and 1684.
 In 1732, George II offered the property to Sir Robert Walpole who accepted on the condition that they were a gift to the office of First Lord of the Treasury rather than to him personally.

-A to Z of Britain, Series 1 1st Stamp (2011) Edinburgh Castle
+UK A-Z Part 1 1st Stamp (2011) Edinburgh Castle

 Edinburgh Castle